-The Helen Bamber Foundation is a human rights charity based in London which was founded in 2005.
+The Helen Bamber Foundation (HBF) is a human rights charity based in London which was founded by Helen Bamber in 2005.
 Our specialist team of therapists, doctors and legal experts hold an international reputation for providing therapeutic care, medical consultation, legal protection and practical support to survivors of human rights violations.

-HBF grew from the recognition that people who have suffered prolonged inter-personal violence – whether from human trafficking, war, community, domestic or gender-based violence – present with similar physical and psychological symptoms to torture survivors and experience the same complex and enduring responses to trauma.
-The specialised and integrated model of care and support that Helen and her colleagues had developed over decades for people who had suffered state torture, could therefore be extended to include a wider range of survivors who had previously lacked such specialist support.
+HBF grew from the recognition that people who have suffered any kind of prolonged inter-personal violence – whether from human trafficking; war; community, domestic or gender-based violence – present with similar physical and psychological symptoms to torture survivors.
+The Foundation extends the model of care that Helen has developed over decades for people who suffered state torture to include a wider range of survivors who had previously lacked such specialist support.

 Our ambition is to create and share a model of care for survivors which is accessible to clinicians and practitioners everywhere.
 Quality of care, support and protection given to the most vulnerable people in any community helps to break the inter-generational impact of human rights violations and shines a light on the identity and actions of perpetrators.